Updated: Aug 27, 2022

 Play around with the fonts and then print your masterpiece in colour.
-By which time your brain has been busy taking in this new information.
+By this time your brain has been busy taking in this new information.
 The time you have taken to make it look wonderful means that the brain now thinks it is super important and will keep it close to hand for your exam.

 Tip 2 The POWER of sticky notes

 It sounds obvious but a pile of sticky notes might be the secret to unlocking your mock revision.
 Especially if you have got "stuck".
 By that I mean when you cannot get down to it, you sit at your desk or table and just cannot seem to find where to start.
 Get some sticky notes and have two columns.
 Just put what you want to do in that session.
 Don't overwhelm yourself.
 If you know your attention span is about a double lesson, then just do an hour.
-You will be very pleased at how good it feel to move notes from one column to another.
+You will be very pleased with how good it feels to move notes from one column to another.